AiekDev/vscodium-win7/README.md

   <img alt="a" src="https://media.discordapp.net/attachments/721626533290180730/1198017044470321253/image.png">
 </p>

-now that you copied the electron files that WILL work on windows 7, copy them over to the directory of your desired VSCode (which should look something like this)
+now that you copied the electron files that WILL work on windows 7, copy them over to the directory of your desired VSCodium (which should look something like this)
 <p align="center">
   <img alt="a" src="https://media.discordapp.net/attachments/721626533290180730/1198017573514657852/image.png">
 </p>